joaorpereira/book-review/README.md

 ---
 ### 🔖 About

-**Ecommerce Project** is a website developed to be a social book community.
+**Book Review** is a website developed to be a social book community.
 In this application the user can sign in and sign up, also he can upload a new book review that will be available in the feed.
 The users can comment the current books in the feed.

 A fullstack project developed using Firebase as backend-as-service and the Frontend was created with ReactJS.